On the Noisy Road to Open Quantum Dynamics: The Place of Stochastic Hamiltonians: Conclusions

 \section{Conclusions}

-In this work, we provide a unified and detailed description of different modeling techniques for open quantum systems, including, but not limited to, the rich and flexible framework of stochastic Hamiltonians.
+In this work, we provide a unified and detailed description of different modeling techniques for open quantum systems, including, but not limited to, the rich and flexible framework of stochastic Hamiltonians, a deliberately phenomenological approach introduced as direct modeling tools to capture environmental effects without reference to an explicit microscopic derivation.
+In this spirit, these approaches are not derived from a unitary total system–bath model but are rather assumed as an effective description, chosen to reproduce the relevant dynamical and spectroscopic features.
+From this foundation, we trace how different formulations—ranging from stochastic Hamiltonians to stochastic Schrödinger and Liouville equations—can be related and systematically interpreted.
 We highlight the implementation advantages and theoretical constraints of these frameworks for quantum and classical computation.
 Two interpretations of stochastic calculus, \ito and Stratonovich approaches, are relevant to different aspects of the dynamics of open quantum systems.

 In the Stratonovich formalism, the rules of ordinary calculus are maintained.
 This allows us to write the propagator of the dynamics in analogy with the closed-system \schr equation.
-Being a unitary operator, it yields unitary evolution, ensuring norm preservation trajectory-wise.
+Being a unitary operator, it yields unitary evolutions, ensuring norm preservation trajectory-wise.
 This makes this method well-suited for the implementation in quantum computers.

 On the other hand, within the \ito interpretation, we can derive the associated quantum master equations, which govern the observed mean dynamics of the open system.
 Beyond the stochastic Hamiltonian, we have shown, with the example of the derivation of the generic QME in Lindblad form, that the stochastic \schr equation method obtained in this formalism encompasses a broader class of open system dynamics, and stochastic Hamiltonians emerge as one specific subclass.
 While most applications consider white noise, this approach can be extended to the use of colored and unconventional noises as stochastic driving, as shown, for example, in Refs.\ \cite{Barchielli2010StochasticNoise,Cialdi2019ExperimentalDynamics,DeChecchi2025DynamicsEquations,DeKeijzer2025QubitNoise}.
 Although this method does not ensure norm-preservation for each trajectory, but only on average, it allows for efficient numerical integration schemes on classical architectures.